dotnet/docs/docs/framework/windows-services/walkthrough-creating-a-windows-service-application-in-the-component-designer.md

     installutil.exe /u MyNewService.exe
     ```

-   If the service uninstalls successfully, **installutil.exe** reports that your service was successfully removed.
+   If the service uninstalls successfully, the command reports that your service was successfully removed.
 For more information, see [How to: Install and uninstall services](how-to-install-and-uninstall-services.md).

 ## Next steps

-Now that you've created the service, you might want to create a standalone setup program for others to use to install your Windows service.
+Now that you've created the service, you can:

+- Create a standalone setup program for others to use to install your Windows service.
 Use the [WiX Toolset](http://wixtoolset.org/) to create an installer for a Windows service.
 For other ideas, see [Create an installer package](/visualstudio/deployment/deploying-applications-services-and-components#create-an-installer-package-windows-desktop).

-Explore the <xref:System.ServiceProcess.ServiceController> component, which enables you to send commands to the service you've installed.
+- Explore the <xref:System.ServiceProcess.ServiceController> component, which enables you to send commands to the service you've installed.

-Instead of creating the event log when the application runs, use an installer to create an event log when you install the application.
-The event log will be deleted by the installer when the application is uninstalled.
+- Instead of creating the event log when the application runs, use an installer to create an event log when you install the application.
+The event log is deleted by the installer when you uninstall the application.
 For more information, see <xref:System.Diagnostics.EventLogInstaller>.

 ## See also